abby1635/CS30/Objective Processing-Java/Class Design Heirarchy/README.md

    - final
    - abstract?

+   - Change Abstract_TwoExtendedClass.pde access modifiers to see if the program still work, discuss reasons why it might not work

 4. Create unique Classes
    - final class (cannot be extended)
    - anonymous class (one time creation, more of a shortcut)